Social media - statistics on the use by enterprises

 Social media, a business paradigm shift

 For more than a decade, there has been a shift from the static webpages of the earlier websites towards web applications which draw on user data and relevant applications stored in the ‘cloud’.
 In that time, a multitude of internet-based services, collaborative web applications and interactive websites have appeared.
 Users have been encouraged to subscribe to these services, to author, post and share user-generated content and to add links to other websites.
-In addition, individuals and enterprises have been supported in exchanging information, experiences and opinions in the form of ‘many-to-many dialogues’ over internet communication platforms.
-These virtual interaction platforms have, in fact, been part of a paradigm shift, as enterprises have been able to reach an audience in ways that the audience wants to be reached.
+In addition, individuals and enterprises have been able to exchange information, experiences and opinions in the form of ‘many-to-many dialogues’ over internet communication platforms.
+These virtual interaction platforms have, in fact, been part of a paradigm shift in the way enterprises communicate with their customers.

 Enterprises have not only progressively embraced this new generation of highly dynamic web applications, but have also adopted new behaviours.
 They have integrated social media into the way they run their business, organised forms of internal communication apart from the management chain and, most importantly, communicated and interacted with customers using the new applications.
 From that point of view it has been possible for customers to influence business decisions and assist companies in designing and marketing their products.